 Behind the Promenade, you will find a cliff top garden area.
 It has a small hut that is home to the smallest maritime museum in the world!
 There is also a clifftop memorial for the Bomb Disposal teams that cleared the Norfolk coast of landmines after the Second World War.

 From May to September, dogs are limited to a dog-friendly zone and they must be on a lead if they are walked on the Promenade at this time of year.

 Mundesley is not quite as commercialised as some of the bigger towns, like Cromer or Sheringham, but it still has all the amenities you could want.
 Across the street from the gardens and Promenade, there is a pay and display car park.
 There is a fish and chips shop and a few other food options a short walk away.

-Just a few miles south of Great Yarmouth, you will find a quieter and less crowded alternative, Gorleston Beach.
+Just south of Great Yarmouth, you will find a quieter and less crowded alternative, Gorleston Beach.
 The sand and water at Gorleston may even be a bit nicer, plus a concert scene from the movie Yesterday was filmed here.

 In Gorleston-on Sea, you will find a 2 mile stretch of clean, golden sand which curves around the bay.
 There is plenty of sand to make sandcastles, fly a kite, or have a picnic when the tide is out.
 Deckchairs and wind breakers are also available to hire.